mipyykko/cybersecuritybase-project/README.md

 ##### Issues:

 No function level access control is provided, so user without proper credentials can access potentially sensitive information; in this case names and addresses of the registrants.
+Also, the administrator view is available in a rather easily guessable location.

 ##### Fix:

 An immediate fix is to disable access to the admin page altogether.
 Proper authentication and different user right levels should be added to the application, thus restricting the access to sensitive data.
+Currently the application does not have any kind of authentication.
+The URL to the administrator view could also be changed.

 ### A8: Cross-Site Request Forgery (CSRF) and A5: Security misconfiguration